-This is the eighth blog post in a series about Counting Principles.
+Movement is Magnitude is my eighth blog post in a series about the Counting Principles.
 These principles are helpful when developing children’s number sense.
 It’s not enough for them to learn to count by rote, they have to develop a strong foundation of numbers and counting.

 You can see the other Counting Principle blog posts here.